Medical questions & health advice by licensed doctors

 I have been told by my obgyn that I have an arcuate uterus, but I couldn't really understand from her description what this is.
 How is an arcuate uterus shaped differently from a normal uterus, and what causes that shape?
 Is it true that this puts me at a higher risk of miscarriage?

 The normal shape is convex outward.
 It is a fairly common uterine anomaly.
 Right now, there is no well laid out agreements on how having an arcuate uterus will effect your fertility or risk for miscarriage.
 Likely, the risk of having trouble getting pregnant or keeping a pregnancy has to do with the severity of the anomaly.
 This is why it is important to discuss your particular situation with your doctor, and ignore what your told by others and what you read on line.
 I suggest that you schedule an appointment with your OBGYN when you start thinking about getting pregnant.
 He or she can go through the most recent data on your risk of miscarriage as it pertains to your particular situation when you try to conceive.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
-Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under ZocDoc’s Terms of Service.
+Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.